Training and Projecting: A Reduced Basis Method Emulator for Many-Body Physics

 where the subscript $t=(0,1)$ represents isoscalar and isovector densities, respectively.
 The parameters of this EDF, $C_t^{\tau}$ for instance, model the coupling between the particles and the nucleonic density in question (the kinetic energy density, $\tau$, in this case).
-As it is usually done in modern EDF optimization~\cite{chabanat1997,kortelainen2010}, we can parametrize those couplings in terms of nuclear-matter properties (NMP) plus the remaining coupling constants unconstrained by NMP:
+As it is usually done in modern EDF optimization~\cite{chabanat1997,kortelainen2010}, we can parametrize those couplings in terms of nuclear-matter properties plus the remaining coupling constants left unconstrained:

 This representation is primarily rooted in physical observables---like the nuclear saturation density, $\rho_c$---and simplifies the selection of a sensible range of values to explore in model calibration for DFT, and for constructing the training bases for the RBM.